About Wanda and American Boricua

 The word “Boricua” is a term of pride and endearment Puerto Ricans use for one another.
 It is derived from the Native Taino word for the island, “Boriken”, or “Brave Noble Lord”.
 It is the essence of “sabor”, that flavor that makes Boricua culture undeniably unique.

 Wanda Benvenutti is a first-generation American Boricua from North Philly and based in Brooklyn, N.Y.
 Her roots are in the small beach town of Salinas, Puerto Rico.
 She is a freelance photojournalist, writer, and editor who earned a B.A. in English and Latin American Studies from Oberlin College and an M.S. from the Columbia University Graduate School of Journalism.
 Her work has been recognized by the National Association of Hispanic Journalists, the National Press Photographers Association, and the Society of Professional Journalists.
 In 2016 American Boricua was exhibited at The Birmingham Civil Rights Institute.
-Wanda was named a Seattle City Artist in 2008 by the Seattle Office of Arts & Culture, and her work can be seen in the book 100 New York Photographers by Cynthia Maris Dantzic.
-Photo © Wanda Benvenutti
+Wanda was named a Seattle City Artist in 2008 by the Seattle Office of Arts & Culture, and is featured in the book 100 New York Photographers by Cynthia Maris Dantzic.
+Her work can currently be seen in ¡Presente!
+A Latino History of the United States, at the Smithsonian Museum of American History Molina Family Gallery in Washington, D.C.
+Wanda will also be the featured visual artist for the 2023 New Orleans Jazz and Heritage Festival, where the music and culture of Puerto Rico will be celebrated in Louisiana April 28 - May 7, 2023. https://www.nojazzfest.com

 In the press